Ultrasound guided injections

 Then you have come to right place.

-At Wandsworth Physiotherapy we understand you want an element of control and choice in your healthcare and our injection clinic offers an alternative, safe and effective way of managing your pain.
+At Wandsworth Physiotherapy we understand you want an element of control and choice in your healthcare and our injection clinic offers an alternative, safe and effective way of managing your pain and improving your recovery.

 We provide injections using ultrasound guidance.
 This helps to ensure the product that we are injecting ends up in the desired body part or tissue.
-The efficacy of blind injections (where no imaging guidance is used) is sub-optimal often with the substance being injected not ending up in the desired tissue.
+The efficacy of land-mark guided injection also called blind injections (where no imaging guidance is used) is sub-optimal, often with the substance being injected not ending up in the desired tissue.
 Therefore, the injection is much less likely to provide you any relief from your symptoms.
 The types of injections we provide include:

 - Steroid injections